kamikaze06/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 15 :  script that moves all files beginning with an uppercase letter to the directory /tmp/u. task 16 :  script that deletes all files in the current working directory that end with the character ~. task 17 :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+task 15 :  script that moves all files beginning with an uppercase letter to the directory /tmp/u. task 16 :  script that deletes all files in the current working directory that end with the character ~. task 17 :script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. task 18 : Write a command that lists all the files and directories of the current directory, separated by commas (,)